agermanidis/Antipersona/README.md

 same notifications (for follows, mentions, and retweets) that they receive.

+Live in the future of frictionless identity adoption, today.

 See `ARCHITECTURE.md` for more details on the architecture of the app.